 - Based on this data, the next step is to create editions.
 This can be a frequent process, since product managers might define new or special product editions, trial packages or bundles.

-- At the end of the day a license is created.
-A license is created based on an edition.
+- License creation based on an edition.
 You can not create a license without an edition.

 - The license properties/values might change.
-This can happen when for example the end user buys additional features or renews a subscription.
+This can happen during an upgrade or a renewal.
 The end user does not get a new license key.
 You just need to update the current license.

 - Provisioning Mode